Find out which UK Trade Tariff codes to use for toys, games and sport equipment.

 Articles of the same subheading, except for items covered by subheadings 9503 00 95 or 9503 00 99 (as these subheadings may include miscellaneous articles of different types), are not to be considered different types of articles.

 Apart from the articles forming a set, simple accessories or objects of minor importance intended to be used with the articles (for example, a plastic carrot or a plastic brush for a toy animal) can be present.

 By virtue of Note 4 to Chapter 95, this subheading includes sets intended for the amusement of children, consisting of articles of heading 9503 combined with one or more items which, if presented separately, would be classified in other headings, provided that the combinations have the essential character of toys.
-Examples are:

 - sets consisting of toys in the form of injection moulds and moulds for modelling pastes together with other items such as tubes or tablets of paint, modelling pastes, pencils and chalks

 - cosmetic sets for children containing articles of heading 9503 combined with preparations of heading 3304